How To Start A Nonprofit In Montana

 How Long Does It Take to Start a Montana Nonprofit?

-If you file your articles yourself online and skip the expedite fees, you’ll wait around five days or more for a response from the state.
+Once your articles have been submitted, it’ll take around five days for a response from the state.
 You can also pay an additional $100 for 1-hour processing or an additional $20 for 24-hour processing.

 Does a Montana Nonprofit Need a Registered Agent?